ablab/spades/assembler/manual.md

 -   interlaced reads (comma-separated list of files with interlaced reads)
 -   left reads (comma-separated list of files with left reads)
 -   right reads (comma-separated list of files with right reads)
--   single reads (comma-separated list of files with single reads)
+-   single reads (comma-separated list of files with single reads or unpaired reads from paired library)
+-   merged reads (comma-separated list of files with [merged reads](#merged))

 To properly specify a library you should provide its type and at least one file with reads.
 Orientation is an optional attribute.
 Its default value is "fr" (forward-reverse) for paired-end libraries and "rf" (reverse-forward) for mate-pair libraries.